 Intestines

 The large intestine, also known as the colon, absorbs water and electrolytes from the remaining undigested material.
 It also houses a vast community of gut bacteria that play a role in digestion and immune function.
-The large intestine compacts the waste material into feces, which are stored in the rectum until they are eliminated from the body.
+Also, the large intestine compacts the waste material into feces, which are stored in the rectum until they are eliminated from the body.
 Disorders of the intestines can include inflammatory bowel disease (IBD), irritable bowel syndrome (IBS), and colon cancer.

 Trends and Latest Developments